BenDuval/GNSS/README.md

 Compiling the Code

-To compile the code, navigate to the directory containing gnss.cpp and run:
+To compile the code, navigate to the directory containing gnss.cpp (gnss) and run:
 ```bash
 g++ -o gnss gnss.cpp
 ```